 Separated by the Auau Channel, Maui, Molokai, and Lanai are known as Maui Nui (Maui County).
 Although Maui is the more recognised of the three, the lesser-known islands of Lanai and Molokai each have their own unique traits and attractions.

-Hulopoe Bay – This picturesque beach fronts the Four Seasons Resort at Manele Bay.
+Hulopoe Bay – This picturesque beach fronts the Four Seasons Resort.
 Walk along beautiful tidal pools and watch for friendly spinner dolphins.

 Keahiakawelo – Known as the “Garden of the Gods”, this otherworldly landscape is both serene and surreal.